0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/accelerated-database-recovery-concepts.md

 - **Persistent version store (PVS)**

   The persistent version store (PVS) is a database engine mechanism for persisting row versions in the database itself instead of in the traditional version store in the `tempdb` database.
 PVS enables resource isolation and improves availability of readable secondaries.

+  PVS stores row versions either directly on data pages being modified, or in a separate system table.
+For more information, see [Space used by the persistent version store (PVS)](sql-server-transaction-locking-and-row-versioning-guide.md#space-used-by-the-persistent-version-store-pvs).

 - **Logical revert**